natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chi-He%20(5th%20Regiment).md

 {{tankMobility|abMinHp=372|rbMinHp=212}}

-This is one of the main feature of the Chi-He, it enables it to do anything a commander want with it.
+This is one of the main features of the Chi-He, it enables it to do anything a commander want with it.
 Want to be first on the spot?
 With some skill/luck, the Chi-He can!
 Want to flank? follow other light tanks in the move, provide them with enhanced firepower!
 The enemy team is coming over?
 Hit the gas (in a rearward position) and fire while retreating.

 === Modifications and economy ===
 {{Specs-Economy}}